slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 socketModeApp.start();
 ```

-Needless to say, don't forget adding the required WebSocket library as well.
-In the case of the above example, you need to add ``org.java-websocket:Java-WebSocket`` in addition to this SDK libraries.
+Don't forget to add the required WebSocket library.
+In the case of the above example, you need to add ``org.java-websocket:Java-WebSocket`` in addition to the SDK libraries.

 ---
 ## Examples